 Remain geographically close.

-If at all possible, continuing to live in relatively close geographical distance to the other parent and/or to the children’s school inevitably makes it easier to remain involved in the day to day grind of school life; to be involved in drop of and pick-ups; to participate reading groups; attend parent teacher evenings and participate in fundraising efforts.
+If at all possible, continuing to live in relatively close geographical distance to the other parent and/or to the children’s school inevitably makes it easier to remain involved in the day to day grind of school life.
+It also makes it easier to be involved in drop of and pick-ups; to participate reading groups; attend parent teacher evenings, concerts and carnivals; and participate in school fundraising efforts.

 Don’t let your emotions cloud your behaviour at school or at school events.